$ aws cloudformation validate-template --profile your-profile --template-body file:///path/to/shinyproxy-template.yaml

 Pull and Run (EC2 Instance)

 With our containerized applications built and pushed to ECR, we are now ready to pull the images and run them on our EC2 instance.
-Start by configuring the AWS CLI on the EC2 instance with credentials that have access to the ECR repository.
+Start by configuring the AWS CLI on the EC2 instance to access the ECR repository.

 Configure the AWS CLI: